-Continuing Education and Competency Program - Learning Plan
+Continuing Education and Competency Program - Learning Plan and Activities

 Keep your Learning Plan and supporting documents in your records.
 If you are selected for an audit, you will be required to provide those documents to the Audit Committee.
 Reading the CEC instructions will help you develop and record your learning plan properly.
 To help you out, along with the learning plan form, we are providing a filled-out sample for a learning goal.